Baycroft School Uniform Policy 2019

 - Plain black shoes or plain black trainers with dark soles and no other colours or logos.
 Boots are not permitted.

-In the summer, after the May half term holiday boys and girls may wear knee length plain grey or black tailored (smart) shorts.
+In the summer, after the May half term holiday students may wear knee length plain grey or black tailored (smart) shorts.
 Sports shorts or cut off joggers are NOT permitted

-In the summer term, from Easter, girls may wear blue knee length gingham uniform dress in the style available from chain stores.
+In the summer term, from Easter, student may wear a blue knee length gingham uniform dress in the style available from chain stores and supermarkets.

 T-Shirt (ideally plain colour or without messages or large pictures)